TWUOnline/ldrs591/_pages/unit-7-assessment.md

 <h4>Part C</h4>
 Finally, describe an example of a Transformational Servant Leader in your life and then discuss how you would apply a mixed-methods approach to the study of servant leadership.

+Close with one question that invites further comments and discussion.

 &nbsp;

 Be sure to add the categories for this post: <strong>LDRS591</strong> and <strong>Unit 7</strong>.
 This helps to organized the class blogs and interactions.